LyndonArmitage/HTML5PokemonSaveReader/README.md

-# Readme for Pokemon Save File Reader #
+# Readme for Pok&#233;mon Save File Reader #

 by Lyndon Armitage

-This is a HTML5 implementation of a Pokemon Red, Blue and Yellow save game viewer (and possibly editor in the future).
+This is a HTML5 implementation of a Pok&#233;mon Red, Blue and Yellow save game viewer (and possibly editor in the future).
 Made for fun, and educational purposes only.

 ## Current Version: ##